edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 #### {{ HEADER_PREFIX }}-experiments-info Upstream Request Header {/*-experiments-info-upstream-request-header*/}

-The `{{ HEADER_PREFIX }}-experiments-info` request header tracks the variants assigned to a client.
-Once a client has been assigned at least one variant, {{ PRODUCT }} add this header to the request sent to the origin.
+The `{{ HEADER_PREFIX }}-experiments-info` request header tracks the variants assigned to a client. {{ PRODUCT }} adds this header to requests proxied through our network to the origin.
 It contains the following syntax for each variant that has been assigned to a client:

 `%22<EXPERIMENT>_<BUCKET>%22%3A%22<VARIANT>_<VARIANT ID>%22`